Image Courtesy: Pixabay

 Despite all the above-stated reasons supporting English as the language of business in an era of globalization, it is important to note that Latin enjoyed the same status during Roman times and French in 18th century.
 However, with changing circumstances both these languages lost their status.
 English may be replaced, however slim the chances may be, by another language if it is no longer the primary choice of communication among the countries that dominate global business.

-And please follow this blog to stay updated with latest blog posts.
+Please follow this blog to stay updated with latest blog posts.
 You can also like our Facebook Page.